flawil-beavers/Future-Engineers_2025/README.md

 ### Power Management

-We use a standard 4S LiPo battery as a power source.
-This flexible yet commercially available solution enables us to operate our drive and computer vision subsystems with just one DC-DC step-down converter.
-The 14.8 V from the battery is fed directly into the H-bridge motor driver, an L298N variant.
-The step-down converter supplies a stable 5V to the main on-board computer, a Raspberry Pi 4B.
-Our computer vision algorithms run on this low-power yet powerful SBC.
-The 5V is also routed to an Arduino Nano, which is connected serially to the Raspberry via USB - this serves to separate the image processing from the motor control.
-Acceleration, PWM modulation etc. are handled by the Nano.
+The robot is powered by a standard 4S LiPo battery (14.8 V), chosen for its flexibility, commercial availability, and high energy density.
+The battery supplies the drive motor directly via the MC33926 Motor Driver Carrier, while a DC-DC step-down converter provides a stable 5 V supply for the Raspberry Pi 4B and Arduino Nano.

-Most attention was given to power consumption: the Raspberry Pi alone can draw up to 1.2 A, and the servo motor requires up to 0.6 A when stalled.
-The DC-DC converter therefore had to be selected to safely support these loads.
+This separation of power lines improves system reliability and component safety: the Raspberry Pi and servo motors are not affected by transient loads on the drive motor, and no components need to be rated for unnecessarily high combined currents.
+The Raspberry Pi draws up to 1.2 A, the servo can require 0.6 A when stalled, and the DC motor consumes 0.75 A under load.
+The selected step-down converter safely supports these demands.

-The drive motor is powered separately and draws only about 0.75 A, which means that - thanks to this separation - no components had to be rated for higher combined currents.
-The H-bridge allows the Arduino Nano to control the Motor with 3 pins: 2 for selecting the direction of rotation and one for controlling the speed using PWM (pulse width modulation).
-With this component, the 12-volt system can be safely controlled with the Raspberry Pis and Arduino 5 volts.
+Motor control is handled via the Arduino Nano, which receives commands from the Raspberry Pi.
+The Motor Controller enables 12 V motor operation using just three control pins from the 5 V Arduino: two for direction and one for PWM speed control, allowing precise and efficient driving while isolating the high-voltage motor system from the low-voltage logic.

+The battery is mounted as low as possible in the chassis to maintain a low center of gravity, improving stability during acceleration and turns.
+A magnetic mount allows easy replacement or charging of the battery.

 ---

 ### Sense Management

-Last year, we experimented with several types of sensors, including ultrasonic modules, gyroscopes, and cameras.
-Through testing, we found that a single camera was sufficient for navigation - provided it had a wide enough field of view.
-Based on this, we chose the Raspberry Pi HQ camera with a 120° lens, giving the robot a detailed, wide-angle view of its surroundings.
+Based on last year’s experiments with multiple sensors, we determined that a single camera is sufficient for navigation, provided it has a wide field of view.
+We therefore selected the Raspberry Pi HQ camera with a 120° lens, giving the robot a detailed, wide-angle view of its environment.
+The camera is mounted 100 mm above the floor, ensuring that image processing focuses on the lower half of the environment for accurate wall and obstacle detection.

-The camera connects directly to the Raspberry Pi and is powered through it, while the Raspberry Pi itself receives power via the 5 V pins on the GPIO header.
+A gyroscope has been added to supplement visual navigation, enabling more precise turns and improved straight-line stability.
+Power for the camera is supplied directly from the Raspberry Pi, while the Raspberry Pi itself receives regulated 5 V from the DC-DC converter.

-Following last year’s experience, we removed ultrasonic sensors from the design, instead using video processing to emulate distance sensing.
-To simplify image processing and improve wall detection, the camera is mounted exactly 100 mm above the floor, allowing the car to focus on the lower half of the image.

-We have since introduced a gyroscope as a support tool to enabling more precise turns and improved stability while driving straight.
+Compared to the previous iteration, ultrasonic sensors were removed, simplifying the design and reducing power consumption.
+This shows a clear improvement in both simplicity and efficiency without sacrificing performance.

 ---

+### Wiring Diagram and Bill of Materials

+The [wiring diagram](#wiring-diagram) provides a professional overview of all connections, showing how power, sensors, and control signals interact.
+The [Bill of Materials (BOM)](#bill-of-materials) lists all components with amounts, sources, and prices, including self-made 3D-printed parts and LEGO components.
+Combined with the wiring diagram and assembly instructions, this allows anyone to replicate the system exactly, while also benefiting from the improvements implemented this year.

-## Wiring Diagram
+#### Wiring Diagram

 ![Wiring Diagram](<media/Wiring.png>)

 ---

-## Bill of Materials
+#### Bill of Materials

 | **Amount** | **Product**                                                               | **Price (CHF)** | **Source**      |
 |------------|---------------------------------------------------------------------------|-----------------|-----------------|